 Medication and drugs - the difference

-Dopaminergic drugs (THC, cocaine, amphetamine drugs, alcohol, nicotine) work by a very fast rising, very high and very fast falling dopamine level in the striatum.1 The rapid high rise of dopamine triggers the intoxicating effect.
-With prolonged drug use (even regular smoking of tobacco or alcohol consumption), the prolonged excessive dopamine level leads to downregulation of dopamine receptors and upregulation of dopamine transporters.
-When the dopamine-increasing drug is discontinued, the then normalized dopamine level does not have sufficient effect to maintain dopaminergically regulated brain functions due to the insufficient number of receptors and excessive number of transporters.
+Dopaminergic drugs (THC, cocaine, amphetamine drugs, alcohol, nicotine) work by rapidly increasing, very high and very rapidly decreasing dopamine levels in the striatum.1 The rapid increase in dopamine triggers the intoxicating effect.
+With prolonged drug use (even with regular tobacco smoking or alcohol consumption), the prolonged excessive dopamine level leads to downregulation of the dopamine receptors and upregulation of the dopamine transporters.
+When the dopamine-boosting drug is discontinued, the normalized dopamine level is not sufficient to maintain the dopamine-regulated brain functions due to the low number of receptors and high number of transporters.
 The result is withdrawal symptoms that end within a few days or weeks after the dopamine receptors and transporters have regenerated.

-Dopaminergic ADHD drugs, on the other hand, do not act as intoxicants because they cause dopamine levels to rise very slowly, remain constant for a long time, and fall slowly.
-Medications merely compensate for the existing dopamine deficit; they do not result in a dopamine surplus.
-Since there is no dopamine excess, neither a state of intoxication nor a dysregulation of the dopamine receptors or transporters can occur.
+Dopaminergic ADHD medications, on the other hand, do not act as intoxicants because they cause dopamine levels to rise very slowly, remain constant for a long time and fall slowly.
+Medication merely compensates for the existing dopamine deficit, it does not lead to a dopamine surplus.
+Since there is no excess dopamine, neither a state of intoxication nor a dysregulation of the dopamine receptors or transporters can occur.

-Oral ingestion of methylphenidate produces a slow increase in dopamine levels that does not result in intoxication.
-In contrast, intravenous application of MPH causes a more rapid increase in dopamine levels, which is associated with intoxication.2
+Oral intake of methylphenidate causes a slow increase in dopamine levels, which does not lead to intoxication.
+In contrast, intravenous administration of MPH causes a more rapid increase in dopamine levels, which is associated with intoxication.2

-Whereas drugs can cause a state of intoxication due to the rapid rise to a far excessive dopamine level and the subsequent rapid fall, this possibility is precisely not given with medicinal intake of stimulants (methylphenidate and amphetamine drugs) due to the oral (slow-acting) intake.
+While drugs can cause a state of intoxication due to the rapid rise in dopamine levels and the subsequent rapid drop, this possibility is not present when taking stimulants (methylphenidate and amphetamine drugs) orally (slow-acting).

 Bossong, van Berckel, Boellaard, Zuurman, Schuit, Windhorst, van Gerven, Ramsey, Lammertsma, Kahn (2009): Delta 9-tetrahydrocannabinol induces dopamine release in the human striatum.; Neuropsychopharmacology.
 2009 Feb;34(3):759-66. doi: 10.1038/npp.2008.138. mwNw; 47 ↥